braindoorg/s3-glue-redshift-guide/README.md

           - **Port Range**: `All`
           - **Destination**: choose `Anywhere` from dropdown

   2. Create a Redshift Cluster
       1. Navigate to the Redshift dashboard: https://console.aws.amazon.com/redshift/home
       2. Click **Clusters** in the left sidebar
-      3. Click **Launch cluster** button
+      3. Click **Launch cluster**
-      4. Fill in your preference of cluster and database details > *Continue*
+      4. Add a cluster name and database credentials > *Continue*
       5. Select a **Node type**, **Cluster type** and **Number of compute nodes**.
 For a small test cluster, select:
           - `dc2.large`
           - `Single Node`
           - `1`
-      6. Select the VPC and Security Group from Step #1 > *Continue*
+      6. Select the VPC and `redshift-cluser` Security Group > *Continue*
-      7. Review details > *Launch cluster*
+      7. Review > *Launch cluster*

+Notes:
+- Redshift clusters are fairly expensive; if you created a new Redshift Cluster for the purposes of testing this workflow, remember to delete it and create a snapshot when you are done using it.

 ***

 ## Glue

 Glue is an ETL service whos main components are crawlers and jobs.
-Crawlers **crawl** data stores (such as S3), automatically determine the schema of contained files, and then organize data into database tables using that schmea.
-Glue Jobs take in the database tables created by crawlers, transform the data, and load that transformed data into a target.
+Crawlers *crawl* data stores (such as S3), determine the schema of contained files, and then create tables with that schema and file data.
+Glue Jobs take in database tables created by crawlers, transform the data, and load that transformed data into a target.

 ### Setup Instructions:
   1. Navigate to the Glue dashboard: https://console.aws.amazon.com/glue/home

   2. Create a Glue crawler
-      1. Click **Crawlers** in the left sidebar and then click **Add crawler**
+      1. Click **Crawlers** in the left sidebar > click **Add crawler**
       2. Enter a crawler name > *Next*
       3. Select **Data stores** > *Next*
-      4. Select **S3** as your data store, then click the folder icon next to the **Include path**  field, and select the bucket and/or folder containing the data you want to crawl and include in your Glue job > *Next*
+      4. Select **S3** data store > click the folder icon next to the **Include path** field, and select the bucket containing the data you want to crawl > *Next*
       5. Select **No** > *Next*
       6. Choose **Create an IAM role** and type `import` (full role name: `AWSGlueServiceRole-import`) > *Next*
       7. Select **Run on demand** as the Frequency > *Next*